 The customer only has to make these two selections, write a description of his problem, and the support team will take care of the rest.

-Sharing customer data from Salesforce with Jira Service Desk agents
+Sharing customer data from Salesforce with Jira Service Management agents

 That’s not all.
 Elements Connect can also help your agents and support managers deliver the right answers, faster.

 To provide agents with more context, we’ve set up several Elements Connect read-only fields that are displayed on the agent view of the tickets:

 - Account owner so the agent knows which Sales rep to contact if he needs to.

 - Account which captures the client’s company name

 - Opportunities so the agent knows the deals currently in discussion and what’s at stake